How to Gift a House to Your Child

 “One client gifted a beachfront property to their kids that had significantly increased in value, which was great for reducing the size of their estate," she said.
 “But they could have sold the property and used the money in retirement to fund their lifestyle, which was quickly draining their savings."

-Your Relationship With Your Children
+Your Relationship with Your Children

 The last downside of gifting your property to your kids is that you give up control, Ranzau said.